JamesByers/esp8266_alexa_led_control_with_manual_adjustments/README.md

 * [5 meter 12v LED strip (non-addressable) with 12v 3A power supply](https://www.ebay.com/itm/126175699898)  $16.99.
 * [Small buck converter, 12v->5v](https://www.amazon.com/gp/product/B0CDWW4XHL)   $1.30
     * An adjustable one works fine.
-    * Only supplies power to the microprocessor, the rotary encoder, and the 2n7000 small Mosfet.
+    * Only supplies power to the microprocessor, the rotary encoder, and the small 2n7000 small Mosfet.
 Since the current draw is small I was able to use a very small part.
 * [NodeMCU ESP8266 microcontroller](https://en.wikipedia.org/wiki/NodeMCU)   $3.16
 * [KY-040 Rotary encoder module with on/off switch and I2C interface]()    $1.25
   * Module says 5v operating voltage but KY-040 rotary encodrr suports 3.3v.
 I powered it with 3.3v.